Transition metal thiocarbonyl complex: Preparation

-The reaction of (C5H5)2Ni2(CO)2 with carbon disulfide gives ca 30% yield of (C5H5)3Ni3(CS)2, a trimetallic cluster with a triply bridging thiocarbonyl ligands.
-Many other thiocarbonyl complexes arise from similarly complicated reactions in modest yield.
+This conversion gave rise to the very first thiocarbonyl complex.

-A variety of other routes have been developed, including addition of sulfur reagents to metal carbyne complexes.
+The reaction of (C5H5)2Ni2(CO)2 with carbon disulfide gives ca 30% yield of (C5H5)3Ni3(CS)2, a trimetallic cluster with two triply bridging thiocarbonyl ligands.
+Many other thiocarbonyl complexes arise from similarly complicated reactions in modest yield, including addition of sulfur reagents to metal carbyne complexes.

 Structure and bonding

 According to the Covalent bond classification method, terminal CS is classified as an L ligand, i.e., a charge-neutral Lewis base.
 With respect to HSAB theory, it is classified as soft.
 According to spectroscopic measurements, CS is a superior pi-acceptor relative to CO, as indicated by the shortness of M-CS vs M-CO bonds.

 Selenocarbonyl and tellurocarbonyl complexes

 Several complexes of CSe and CTe have been characterized.
 The first examples were prepared from the osmium dichlorocarbene complex.